+Scene analysis recognizes events in video that you consider important.
 Typical examples of objects and events you might want to detect in CCTV footage include:

+- A vehicle breaking traffic laws, for example by running a red light.

+- · Abandoned bags.

+- · Abandoned vehicles.

+- · Traffic congestion.

-- · Abandoned bags or vehicles. - Zone breaches and trip wire events, for example a person entering a restricted area. - A vehicle breaking traffic laws or running a red light. - · Pedestrian or vehicular traffic congestion.
+- Zone breaches and trip wire events, for example a person entering a restricted area.

-Train the Scene Analysis Engine
+Train Scene Analysis

-To run scene analysis, you must create a training configuration that describes the events that you want to detect.
-To create the training configuration, use the Scene Analysis Training Utility.
+To run scene analysis, you must create a training configuration that specifies how to detect objects and describes the events that you want to detect.
+A configuration describes all of the events that you want to detect from a single camera.